Designing A Website Based On Human Behaviour

 1. Herd Mentality

 Also known as the Bandwagon Effect, users resort to this behaviour when they want a sense of belonging.
-A prime example of using social proof as a human tendency as a marketing technique is a shopping website showing a particular product’s sales.
+A prime example of using social proof, a human tendency, as a marketing technique is a shopping website showing the sales of a particular product.

 The actions of a group of users influence the rest’s actions, thereby boosting the value of a website.